veryalien/mycobit/examples/mycobit_program_files/README.md

 # mycobit program files

-These pre-entered program files allow you to use different mycobit programs without using the (annoying?) editor and the micro:bit buttons.
+These pre-defined program files allow you to use different mycobit programs without using the (annoying?) editor and the micro:bit buttons.

+Pre-defined mycobit program files are binary data files without any 'dot' file type.
+They are not python or hex files, please do not use any dot file type in the file name.

 Download and copy a pre-defined mycobit program file to your mu-code folder and rename the file to exactly the name: mycobit